 Dedicated to National Hunt racing, this track offers jump meets from September through May and a warm welcome to all visitors.

 Kelso is a hugely relaxed racecourse and popular course, unblemished by the accusations of elitism that plague some alternatives.
 Based in the small market town of Kelso, it is right on the border of England and Scotland.

-The track itself with is left-handed and largely flat running, with hurdles evenly placed.
+The track itself is left-handed and largely flat running, with hurdles evenly placed.
 The key thing to look out for is stamina.
 Races often go down to the wire, and leaders can change in the blink of an eye.

 There is no dress code at Kelso, beyond the typical requests to remain tasteful.
 The biggest priority should be weather-appropriate attire.
 As Kelso’s race meets primarily unfold over the autumn and winter, it can grow cold and wet at the track.

-Kelso has been hosting racing events since the 1734, at a course some five miles from the current location known as Caverton Edge.
+Kelso has been hosting racing events since 1734, at a course some five miles from the current location known as Caverton Edge.

-That site has long been demolished and built over, but the existing course – informally referred to as Berrymoss, and formerly called The Duke’s Course – was first build in 1822.
+That site has long been demolished and built over, but the existing course – informally referred to as Berrymoss, and formerly called The Duke’s Course – was first built in 1822.

 It hosted flat meets until 1888 when the National Hunt rules are implemented.
 Since then, the course has hosted cosy but enjoyable jump meets for visitors of all ages.

 Main Races and Kelso Races Meetings

 Kelso’s race meet season begins in September and concludes the following May.
-There are a wide range of events and themed days at the track throughout this period.
+There is a wide range of events and themed days at the track throughout this period.